TopDev24/hull-tactical-market-prediction/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for competition purposes only.
+This code is developed for the Hull Tactical Market Prediction competition and is shared for educational and collaborative purposes.